Anti-migrant party in front in Slovenia election - Journal du Cameroun

 Sarec had been criticised for his vague platform during the campaign but recently told AFP his party “has many things in common with (French President Emmanuel) Macron’s position, a sensible, centrist orientation”.

-The centre-left Social Democrats have finished in third place on just under 10 percent followed by the SMC party of outgoing prime minister Miro Cerar on 9.7 percent and the left-wing Levica party with 9.2 percent.
+The centre-left Social Democrats have finished in third place on 9.9 percent followed by the SMC party of outgoing prime minister Miro Cerar on 9.7 percent and the left-wing Levica party with 9.3 percent.

 Early elections were called in March after Cerar threw in the towel following months of public-sector strikes and internal wrangling within his coalition, with the last straw coming when a supreme court verdict on a flagship infrastructure project went against the government.